cawfree/OpenChirp/README.md

 An open source implementation of the [Chirp](chirp.io) data-over-audio protocol.

 ## What's Chirp?
-Back in 2016, the awesome [developers behind Chirp](https://www.chirp.io/about) devised of a protocol for encoding and transmitting data over the audial range.
+Back in 2016, the [developers behind Chirp](https://www.chirp.io/about) devised of a protocol for encoding and transmitting data over the audial range.
 Put simply, a sender and receiver make an _a priori_ agreement of which frequencies correspond to which letters of a shared alphabet.
-The sender then takes an arbitrary message and maps it to the corresponding frequency range, whilst the listener transforms the frequencies it hears back into the original data.
+The sender then takes an arbitrary message and maps it to the corresponding frequency range and appends a couple of error handling symbols, whilst the listener transforms the frequencies it hears back into the original data.

+The coolest thing?
+When you're not sending the symbols in the `40kHz` (ultrasonic, inaudable) range, they sound like a cute little bird singing its head off.

+## What's in these examples?
+Each example contains a transmitter and receiver example.
+Additionally, they are capable of listening to _themselves_, so there's no need for multiple devices for when you're testing stuff out.

 ## Dependencies
 The Chirp protocol uses the [_Galois Transform_](https://en.wikipedia.org/wiki/Galois_theory) to encode and append redundant symbols to the payload in order to counteract the effects of the lossy surrounding environment.
 This is a complicated process, though luckily it is also a widely used one.
 This repository makes use of [`zxing-core`](https://github.com/zxing/zxing), which applies the `GenericGF` `class` that is used to encode and decode QR codes.